Rev. Carl R. Wenck

 It was while living in Fort Wayne, Indiana that he met his wife Gwen.
 She is originally from Iowa.
 They were married in 1979 at Emmanuel Lutheran Church in Van Wert, Ohio.
 They have two grown daughters.
 Megan is married to Laramie Navrath.
-Jana is married to John Greer and they have five children and number six is due in June.
+Jana is married to John Greer and they have six children.

 The congregations Pastor Wenck has served include:

 - Our Savior Lutheran Church in Great Bend, Kansas